|Indian Army Reserve of Officers||28th Punjabis Regiment,|

 Ian was born at Crich in 1892, the son of village doctor George Macdonald.
 There were two doctors in partnership at this time – Doctors Macdonald and Rankin.

-Ian Pendlebury Macdonald was born at Crich in 1892.
-He was the oldest of five children born to Dr George Godfrey Macdonald and Mary Howarth Pendlebury, with four younger sisters.
+Ian Pendlebury Macdonald was the oldest of five children born to Dr George Godfrey Macdonald and Mary Howarth Pendlebury, with four younger sisters.
 His father was the village doctor at Crich, and the medical officer for the Crich district for many years, later being succeeded by his daughter, Dr Eileen Macdonald.

 After public schooling at Marlborough College, Wiltshire, in 1910 he became a classics scholar at Exeter College, Oxford.
 At the outbreak of war, he attended a public schools' officers' training camp at Epsom Downs, and subsequently returned to Crich to raise the first unit of volunteers from the local parish, in October 1914.
 He was appointed to the Colonial Office and was posted as a civil servant to Ceylon in November 1914.